PeterouZh/Omni-GAN-PyTorch/README.md

 ### TODO

-⬜️ Release training code for ImageNet experiments
+⬜️ Release training code for ImageNet experiments.
+To do by the end of this month (2021-10-19).
 ✔️ DGP experiments with pretrained Omni-INR-GAN models
 ✔️ Resutls on ImageNet 256x256 dataset
 ✔️ Results on ImageNet 128x128 dataset